vmchale/EMD/README.md

 ```
 np.array([0.25,0.5])
 ```
 must have the correct values in the correct places.
-In fact, d\_ij is based on the indices.
-Here, d\_01 would mean the distance between the bin containing 0.25 and the bin containing 0.5
+In fact, d<sub>ij</sub> is based on the indices.
+Here, d<sub>01</sub> would mean the distance between the bin containing 0.25 and the bin containing 0.5

 ##Hamming distance
 To get the hamming distance from a integer indices, say 3 and 7, we first convert to binary to get 011 and 111.
 Then we can compute the hamming distance to get 1 (in this case).